icsboyx/simple_twitch_tts/README.md

 - UserDatabase_config.toml:
   - This file contains the configuration for the User Database, of assigned Voices(SpeechConfigs).
   - You can change the voice for a specific user.
-  - The default voice is constructed from `config/UserSpeechTemplate_config.toml` file.
+  - The default voice is constructed from `config/TTSVoiceTemplate_config.toml` file.
   * Voices are persisted among restarts.

 ---

-- UserSpeechTemplate_config.toml:
+- TTSVoiceTemplate_config.toml:
   - This file contains the configuration for the User Speech Template.
   - You can change the template for the user speech.
     - Commenting out `locale`, `gender`, randomizes the voice.